AlekseyLeskin/5_lang_frequency/README.md

 # Frequency Analysis of Words

-This program takes the path to a text file and outputs 10 most frequent words.
+This program takes the path to a text file and outputs 10 most frequent words in descending order of frequency.
 The text in the file can be in any language.

 # How to start